Merctrans/morons/README.md

 1. **Modular Structure:**
-   - Organize your Odoo project into separate modules representing different components or features of the MES system.
+   - Organize your Odoo project into separate modules representing different components or features of the MORONS system.

 2. **Module Naming Convention:**